MtnBiker/historical-streets-la/README.md

 in pgAdmin changed definition of created_at and updated_at to 'not NULL '

 Index to Bootstrap 4.
 Use crores5 people as an example which is Bootstrap 3

+Looking at editing in place

+https://github.com/janv/rest_in_place.
+Simple gem ?
+Try this first in a git

+https://github.com/infinum/phrasing Lots of pieces but may do the job

+https://adityashedge.wordpress.com/2014/01/05/in-place-editable-table-with-jquery/, not clear to me how to implement.
+Apparently add the .js, But simple.
+Easiest to try

+https://github.com/bootstrap-ruby/bootstrap-editable-rails Looks fairly straightforward.
+I think it wraps http://vitalets.github.io/x-editable/index.html  into a Rails gem